mchmarny/sentimenter/README.md

 > To experiment with the new go 1.11 support in Google Cloud Functions sign up for the [private alpha](https://goo.gl/forms/rwRxKsajWXmdwwPt1)

+> For UI project that uses sentimenter see https://github.com/mchmarny/sentimenter-ui

 ## Usage

 ### 1. Term Submission